Aniketx7/text-analyzer/README.md

 # text-analyzer
- A text analyzer react app.
+ A text analyzer react app where you can analyze your text .